vsts-extension-validation/OctopusDeploy_OctoTFS/source/VSTSExtensions/vsts.md

 This extension provides Build and Release tasks to integrate with [Octopus Deploy](http://octopus.com).

+[Octopus Deploy](https://octopus.com) is great for deploying ASP.NET or .NET Core applications running on IIS or Azure, Windows services, SQL databases, and much, much more.

 <div style="border:1px solid #800;background-color: #fcc;color:#800;padding:5px;">Note: This extension is incompatible with on-premises TFS 2015.
 See <a href="https://octopus.com/docs/api-and-integration/team-foundation-server-tfs">the Octopus Documentation for an alternative extension</a>
 </div>